Romantic Organ International Course

 Program

-Active students of the course must present two works to choose from among the following.
-Each student enrolled in the course must communicate before June 1 the list of works they have prepared:
+Once their admission has been confirmed, active students on the course must present two works to be chosen from among the following.
+Each student enrolled in the course must communicate before July the first the list of works he/she has prepared:

 Johann Sebastian Bach (1685-1750)